Dryfta vs. EasyChair vs. Openconf- A Detailed Comparison

 Every year, conference organizers gather a whole lot of data.
 Abstracts, papers, author profiles, topic tags, reviewer scores, and session interests all go into the system way before the conference starts.
 However, what most organizers fail to realize is the power of this data.
 Abstract submission data is not just a record of abstracts received.
 It is the loudest signal from your community.
 It tells what they care about, what they will study next, and how your field might change.
 Continue reading

-Many academic teams still struggle with writing a call for papers(CFP) that is easy to act on.
-Many create CFPs that include too much information, while others create CFPs that don’t include enough.
-Some leave out key dates for the event or fail to state its primary purpose clearly.
-These small mistakes reduce trust and cause fewer submissions, even when the event itself is solid.
+Have you ever received a call for papers(CFP) and felt unsure what to send?
+Lots of authors feel that way.
+Some teams overload their call for papers with extra details; others create CFPs that don’t include enough details.
+Many leave out key dates for the event or fail to state its primary purpose clearly.
+These small mistakes reduce trust and lead to fewer submissions, even when the event itself is solid.

 Continue reading